zaaachos/zaaachos/README.md

 <br>
 In addition, I work on my thesis (Diagnostic Captioning), in which I conduct a reasearch on several Biomedical datasets, using Deep Learning models.
 I'm interested in AI/ML/DL/DS related projects with a passion for computer vision.
 I enjoy developing Android applications, too.

 I have experience working on my own and as a member of a team on numerous academic projects, with top results.
-In my leisure time, I like testing myself in some coding challenges and making new projects.
+I also like testing myself in some coding challenges and making new projects.

 <h3>🚀Skills</h3>